C1 and C2 Vertebrae Misalignment Symptoms

 The C1 and C2 vertebrae are the first two vertebrae located directly under the skull.
-They allow us to move our heads as we do hundreds of times a day.
+They allow us to move our heads as we do hundreds of times daily.
 A misalignment of those vertebrae can cause a range of problems throughout the body if the spinal cord is affected.
-Luckily, most misalignments only require non-surgical and non-invasive such as our chiropractic treatments for neck pain in Juneau.
+Luckily, most misalignments require non-surgical and non-invasive treatments, such as chiropractic neck adjustment treatments.

 Common C1 and C2 vertebrae misalignment symptoms include pain in the upper back, the neck, and the top of the head.
 It can also cause pain behind the eyes, at the temples, and behind the ears.
 Dizziness, fatigue, nausea, and numbness of one side of the tongue can occur.